+- (a) The construction of the railway is not commenced in a boná fide manner within Twelve months from the date - (b) The said railway is not completed, fully equipped, and ready for traffic, to the satisfaction of the Governor in Council, within Two years and Six Months from the date of this Act, or within such further time as the Governor in Council may see fit to allow:

+(c) The said railway is not at any time during the continuance of the said lease, without reasonable cause, properly and efficiently maintained and worked in accordance with the provisions of this Act:

+(d) The said lessees do not provide and maintain engines and rolling stock sufficient for the conveyance of passengers and the tonnage which may be offered for carriage on the said railway:

+(e) The conditions of the said lease are not all duly per-

+formed.

-- (a) The construction of the railway is not commenced in a bonå fide manner within Twelve months from the date of this Act: - (b) The said railway is not completed, fully equipped, and ready for traffic, to the satisfaction of the Governor in Council, within Four years from the date of this Act or within such further time as the Governor in Council may see fit to allow: - (c) The said railway is not at any time during the continuance of the said lease without reasonable cause properly and efficiently maintained and worked in accordance with the provisions of this Act: - (d) The said lessees do not provide and maintain engines and rolling stock sufficient for the conveyance of passengers, and for the tonnage which may be offered for carriage on the said railway: - (e) The conditions of the said lease are not all duly performed. - 5 The said lease shall operate and take effect as a licence to the Effect of lease. said lessees to form, maintain, and work the said railway, but shall not confer any right or title to any mines or minerals. - 6 The said railway shall be constructed and worked from a point on Length, gauge, the Derwent Valley Railway to be approved by the Governor in grade, &c. of Council to a terminus to be approved by the Governor in Council in railway. or near the Town of Zeehan, and shall have a gauge of Three feet Six inches, with curves of a radius of not less than Five chains, and steel rails of not less than Forty-three pounds to the yard, and a grade not steeper than One in Forty.
+5 The said lease shall operate and take effect as a licence to the said Effect of lease. lessees to form, maintain, and work the said railway, but shall not confer any right or title to any mines or minerals.

+6 The said railway shall be constructed and worked from a terminus Length, gauge, to be approved by the Governor in Council in or near the Town of grade, &c. of Waratah to a terminus to be approved by the Governor in Council in or near the Town of Zeehan, and shall have a gauge of Three feet Six inches, with curves of a radius of not less than Five chains, and steel rails of not less than Forty-three pounds to the yard, and a grade not steeper than One in Forty.

-Railway to be constructed in substantial manner, &c.
+railway.

-7 The said railway shall be constructed in a substantial manner fit for the carriage of vehicles at a rate of not less than Fifteen miles per hour with a load of not less than Four tons upon each axle of every vehicle, and shall be maintained and worked by the said lessees, in accordance with the provisions of this Act and subject thereto, to the satisfaction of the Governor in Council or such officer as the Governor in Council may appoint.
+7 The said railway shall be constructed in a substantial manner fit Railway to be for the carriage of vehicles at a rate of not less than Fifteen miles per constructed in hour with a load of not less than Four tons upon each axle of every vehicle, and shall be maintained and worked by the said lessees, in accordance with the provisions of this Act and subject thereto, to the satisfaction of the Governor in Council or such officer as the Governor in Council may appoint.